 BREACH OF THE PEACE

-1.1Students involved in the action that are to cause a disturbance of peace such as fighting, rioting, incitement, etc will be subject to severe disciplinary action and in extreme cases, expulsion from NPB.
+1.1Students involved in the action that are to cause a disturbance of peace such as fighting, rioting, incitement, etc will be subject to severe disciplinary action and in extreme cases, expulsion from NPUI.

-1.2For health and sanitary reasons, pets, animals, birds, fish, and reptiles are prohibited in and around NPB hostels.
+1.2For health and sanitary reasons, pets, animals, birds, fish, and reptiles are prohibited in and around NPUI hostels.

-In keeping with the best NPB tradition, NPB encourages responsible freedom of expression and speech subject to the following guidelines:
+In keeping with the best NPUI tradition, NPUI encourages responsible freedom of expression and speech subject to the following guidelines: